anujnimkar/render_DDA/README.md

-Fairly early stage prototype of something called as a Data Infrastructure Assistant - https://render-dda.onrender.com/.
+Fairly early stage prototype of something called as a Data Infrastructure Search - https://render-dda.onrender.com/.

 Try the following prompts
 - ‘What is the Calculation behind metric TotalRevenue’